-The Hagberg lab is currently in its third year after joining the Cardiovascular Medicine division at the Department of Medicine Solna at Karolinska Institutet in August 2019.
+The Hagberg lab started in August 2019 after I was recruited to the Cardiovascular Medicine division at the Department of Medicine Solna at Karolinska Institutet.
 We are also a part of the Centre for Molecular Medicine (CMM) and affiliated to the Strategic Research Programme in Diabetes (SRP Diabetes).
 Together we have created an inspiring and creative scientific environment characterised by discussion, hard work, collaboration and positivity.
 I have a long-standing interest in mentorship and believe it is one of the fundamentals of being a group leader.
 I believe that sharing methodology and knowledge through collaboration can produce science that is beneficiary for all, and only by supporting each other can we bring forward the best science.
 It is also important that all victories, large and small, should be celebrated and that hard work and perseverance recognized.
 If you want to know more about me please reach out to me or see my university page at www.ki.se, including a short CV.

 My lab offers great science, dedicated mentoring and an inspirational scientific environment!
 If you have a scholarship or a chance to apply for one please get in touch directly, otherwise check out the funded opportunities below: